catchpoint/WebPageTest.api-nodejs/README.md

 #### Notes
 * port _8080_ is optional, default port is _7791_
-* `wpt.foo.com` is overriding the default `www.webpagetest.org` server but can still be overriden with `server` option
+* `wpt.foo.com` is overriding the default `www.webpagetest.org` server but can still be overridden with `server` option

 ### Module
 ```javascript